-Each year we publish the best undergraduate political science papers by current and former UBC students.
+Each year we publish the best undergraduate political science papers by current UBC students.
 We publish papers that span a wide variety of subfields which include Canadian and US politics, international relations, political theory and comparative politics.
 Papers are selected on the basis of originality of research, conceptual innovation, topicality of subject matter, and overall quality of writing.

 The Journal is a fantastic chance to gain formal experience in academic publishing, and students keen to take part in and learn from a rigorous peer-reviewed editing process are highly encouraged to contact us using the contact form on this website.

 The Editing Process

 After the submissions deadline has passed, the JPS Editor-in-Chief and Managing Editor organize all the submissions.
 We eliminate the ones that are too long, and then anonymize the remaining papers, removing any information about the author.
 This ensures the process is “blind” and fair.